-Rhett: [00:22:59] Yeah and there’s a quote attributed to C.S Lewis and I can’t remember which writing it is but something like “Two of the most beautiful words in the English language is ‘me too.’”
+Rhett: Yeah and there’s a quote attributed to C.S Lewis and I can’t remember which writing it is but something like, “Two of the most beautiful words in the English language is “me too.”
 It’s like to know that “you’re not alone.”
 That other people suffer from this and I think if you say that out loud to people, a lot of beautiful opportunities will open up then in terms of how you can discern to come alongside each person in their own unique way.

-Rhett: [00:24:06] Yeah.
+Rhett: Yeah.
 Statistics can be all over the place.
-When we’re talking about anxiety, for example, on average, about 18 percent of the American population, 18 over is diagnosed with an anxiety disorder.
+When we’re talking about anxiety, for example, on average, about 18 percent of the American population, 18 and over is diagnosed with an anxiety disorder.
 That’s someone who’s diagnosed.
-[00:24:26] I saw a latest stat this year that said 33% and so it’s probably pretty high right now.
-Those are people who’ve actually gotten help that they’re diagnosed with.
-They’ve seen the counselor, they’ve seen a doctor.
-They’ve seen a psychiatrist.
+I saw the latest stats this year that said 33% and so it’s probably pretty high right now.
+Those are people who’ve actually gotten the help that they’re diagnosed with.
+They’ve seen the counselor, they’ve seen a doctor, they’ve seen a psychiatrist.

-Rhett: [00:25:31] having been a pastor yourself, do you feel it’s beneficial for pastors to receive counseling?
+Carrie: [00:25:31] Having been a pastor yourself, do you feel it’s beneficial for pastors to receive counseling?
 Just to have an objective viewpoint, or be able to talk about the stressors that come with ministry.